suhanurrahman007/TypeScript-Problem-Solving/Blog/blog-1.md

 ```
 <p>Union sorts are profitable for dealing with scenarios where a esteem can change in sort, such as when managing with client input or APIs that return distinctive sorts of information beneath distinctive circumstances.</p>

-<summary><b>Intersection Types: </b> <p>Intersection Types permit you to combine multiple types into a single sort.
+<summary><b>2.
+Intersection Types: </b> <p>Intersection Types permit you to combine multiple types into a single sort.
 This can be valuable after you need an object to have the characteristics of numerous sorts at the same time.
 For Example: </p></summary>

 ```bash